Table of Contents

 ah, written language, the foundation of human civilization. we use it every day. look at me, im doing it rn!

-written information, as we know, helped us distribute ideas asynchronously and at scale. we also know that this information can be ads too. but written information can only convey so much information, and only so fast.
+written information helped us distribute ideas asynchronously and at scale. we no longer had to be physically present to recieve wisdom. we could even be dead and still mansplain!
+W. but written information can only convey so much information, and only so fast.

 Metric Description Q1 (25th pct) Median (50th pct) Q3 (75th pct)